Seravo/docs/_posts/2015-10-10-configure-ssh.md

       ForwardAgent yes

 ### Using SSH-key authentication
 We advice you to use ssh key instead of password for accessing your site.
-[More about generating ssh keys](https://help.github.com/articles/generating-ssh-keys/)
+[More about generating ssh keys](https://help.github.com/articles/generating-ssh-keys/).
+After the following step you have succesfully installed your ssh key into your WP instance.

+**Note for OS X users:** You need to install *ssh-copy-id* by ```$ brew install ssh-copy-id``` **Note Windows users: Install your ssh key through putty**

 ```bash
 # This will install your ssh-key into your WP-Palvelu instance.